mm80843/T3.5/docs/Benef/PBN__Benef_612.md

 * [Occupant health in buildings: Impact of the COVID-19 pandemic on the opinions of building professionals and implications on research](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_273.md)
 * [How can airborne transmission of COVID-19 indoors be minimised?](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_121.md)

+## Name of the Benefit

+Decreased risk of infection and illness